By Kimberly Blaker

-Most mental health care professionals adhere to ethical guidelines.
+Most mental health care professionals (check over here to get acquainted with the best one)adhere to ethical guidelines.
 But as with any field, there are always exceptions.
 So know how to screen.

 Begin your search by asking family or friends for recommendations or obtain a referral from your primary care doctor.
 You can also contact area clinics for recommendations or consult your yellow pages or online directory.
 Phone three or four therapists and ask about their credentials, policies and treatment methods.
 The following are good questions to ask:

 • What are your areas of expertise?